Here's what you will need to get a place on the Law course at University of East London.

 Here's what University of East London says about its Law course.

-Our LLB (Hons) Law course is a qualifying law degree, forming an essential part of the training you need to become a barrister or a solicitor.
+Our LLB (Hons) Law course is a qualifying law degree, forming an essential part of the legal training you need to become a barrister or a solicitor.

+The law course will equip you with a broad understanding of key legal principles and institutions within the political, social, economic, and cultural context in which the law operates.
+You will learn how the law is made and administered and explore the relationships between the law, individuals, and society.
+You can build on this knowledge with a wide choice of 16 optional modules in your final year.
+You'll be able to gain valuable legal experience in our acclaimed community Legal Advice Centre, working with local solicitors to provide a law clinic for the general public.
 Our extended foundation year course is perfect if you want a degree in law but don't have the standard entry requirements.
 We prepare you for your degree during the foundation year, bringing you up to speed with academic skills and a firm grounding in the subject.
-You can then go on to study the full undergraduate degree.
+You can then go on to study a full undergraduate degree.

 Qualification